GettingMarried/GMWiki/Credentials.md

 - https://emilyandarchie.gettingmarried-qa.ampdev.co
 - https://aliceandbob.gettingmarried-qa.ampdev.co

-The two DNS records (`emilyandarchie` and `aiceandbob`) are set up.
+For Dev and QA, two DNS records (`emilyandarchie` and `aiceandbob`) are created.

-They are not related to any fixture accounts.
-Please go through the normal user journey and configure them with wedding account.
+For local, use `invalid` keyword for testing, as we don't have DNS server setup locally.

 ## GM data fixture user